 This course will provide prospective physical education teachers insight into the overall physical education program for children in grades 6-12.
 Emphasis is placed on program development, curriculum planning, and instructional methods and strategies at the secondary level.
 Students are provided with both observation and peer teaching experiences.

-EXSS 4344 - Administration of Exercise and Sport Science (3)
+EXSS 4344 - Leadership in Health Science (3)